Disability Support > Volunteer Opportunities near

 • Program Volunteer: 16 and older.
 We are looking for energetic, fun, and compassionate people ages 16 and older to become volunteers for our participants.
 Their role is to model appropriate behavior and build friendships with the participants that we serve.

 • Fundraising Volunteer: 21 and older.
 Eva's Heroes hosts many fundraising events throughout the year.
 We can not do it alone.
-We are looking for hard working, dedicated, and punctual volunteers to help us out.
+We are looking for hard-working, dedicated, punctual volunteers to help us.

 • Office Volunteer: 16 and older.
-Help us stay organized.
+Please help us stay organized.
 We need volunteers throughout the year in our office.

 If you are interested in becoming a volunteer, click here.

-The Prosthetic Foundation was established in 2010 as a 501 C (3) nonprofit organization to help uninsured and under insured amputees throughout Texas.
-The Prosthetic Foundation is committed to ensuring that amputees not only receive a prosthesis but also receive the follow-up care that is essential in the successful outcome of regaining mobility and independence.
+The Prosthetic Foundation was established in 2010 as a 501 C (3) nonprofit organization to help uninsured and underinsured amputees throughout Texas.
+The Prosthetic Foundation is committed to ensuring amputees receive a prosthesis and the follow-up care essential to regaining mobility and independence.

 The loss of a limb can create a severe challenge and prevent an amputee from being able to perform the activities of daily living that many of us take for granted.
 The physical and psychological independence that a prosthesis can provide not only affects the amputee but can make a world of difference for their family and everyone around them.

-Having a prosthesis is also important in preventing additional health complications that arise from being sedentary in a wheelchair.
+A prosthesis is also crucial in preventing additional health complications from being sedentary in a wheelchair.

 If you are interested in volunteering with The Prosthetic Foundation, please contact us at (210) 237-4400.